langchain4j/langchain4j-community/embedding-stores/langchain4j-community-redis/README.md

 The `RedisSemanticCache` class provides semantic caching for LLM responses using vector similarity.
 This allows finding semantically similar prompts and reusing their responses.

+#### Redis LangCache Embedding Model

+The Redis integration now includes support for the `redis/langcache-embed-v1` embedding model, which is fine-tuned specifically for semantic caching applications.
+This model provides better performance for caching LLM responses by generating embeddings that are optimized for semantic similarity of prompts.

+Key features:
+- Specifically trained for semantic caching use cases
+- 768-dimensional embeddings (smaller than OpenAI models)
+- Available as a public model on Hugging Face
+- Can be enabled with just a simple `.useDefaultRedisModel()` setting

+For more information, see the [model page on Hugging Face](https://huggingface.co/redis/langcache-embed-v1) and the [research paper](https://arxiv.org/abs/2504.02268).

 ## Redis for Semantic Routing

 The `RedisSemanticRouter` class provides semantic routing capabilities, allowing you to direct queries to appropriate handlers based on semantic similarity.